Reference architecture: Customer-support AI with per-customer isolation

 }

-• Private signing key stored in a vault; public key used to verify in gateway.
+Store the private signing key in a vault and use the public key to verify in the gateway.

 2) Mediator / Policy Gateway responsibilities